-The distance of the AO guide star: Two identical field selectors, FS, (one for NGS, the other for LGS) allow to pick the AO guide star within a $\sim 2' \times 1'$ field centered on the spectrograph field.
-Note that the vertical axis of the FS field of view is rotated by \sim 25 deg., i.e. the Y-axis is positioned \sim 25 deg. clockwise from East (see Fig. 1).
+The distance of the AO guide star: The field selector, FS, allows to pick the AO guide star within a $\sim 2' \times 1'$ field centered on the spectrograph field for the NGS mode.
+Note that the vertical axis of the NGS FS field of view is rotated by \sim 24.74 deg., i.e. the Y-axis is positioned \sim 24.74 deg. clockwise from East (see Fig. 1).
 A check has been introduced in P2PP to inform the user in case the selected reference star is located outside the range of the FS, or if the sequence of offsets bring the FS beyond its mechanical limit.
 However, it is important to note that the AO performance will strongly degrade for AO guide stars at distances greater than 10 to 15 seconds depending on the selected wavelength band (J, H or K).
 Under excellent conditions, bright stars as far as 20" -30" can still be used to provide a mild improvement of the image quality.